semk/gofiximports/README.md

 # gofiximports
-Utility to fix/replace import paths in Go files recursively with formatting similar to gofmt
+Utility to fix/replace import paths in Go files recursively & format like gofmt

 ## Examples